 Both plugins make your shop legally secure in Europe.
 They complement your WooCommerce shop with a variety of additional functions, such as an invoice PDF, delivery note, VAT output in the right places, calculation of unit price, strike price, legally compliant checkout, etc.

-WooCommerce doesn't include legal texts such as general terms and conditions, data protection declaration, revocation regulations, shipping regulations, procedure directory, etc as standard.
-The plugins or legal text providers mentioned in point 1 can help you here, including the IT Law Firm, Händlerbund , Protectedshops.
-For more general information, read our article how to make WooCommerce legally compliant.
+WooCommerce does not include any legal texts such as general terms and conditions, data protection declaration, revocation regulations, shipping regulations, procedural directory etc. by default.
+Here help the in point 1 mentioned Plugins or legal text providers such as IT law firm, Händlerbund or Protectedshops.
+See our article WooCommerce to make it legally secure.

 Non english-speaking WooCommerce communities can be very small and users can encounter problems when looking for help in their language.
 For these cases, I recommend the following points of contact: